dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

   </div>
 </div>

-## Interpreting results
+## Subject 1 + Subject 2 = ?
+At its best, *Word2vec* should allow us to learn new insights rather than simply quantify existing intuition.
+For instance, knowing the relationship between *United States* and *Britney Spears* it could be able to find the Japanese Britney Spears.

+In our case, adding the vectors of two departments allows us to learn departments that are similar to *both*.

+Which subjects are most similar to ...

+## Subject 1 - Subject 2 = ?

+We might also wonder: "what's *electrical engineering* without the *mathematics*?"

+Pick a pair of subjects, and see the answers to questions that could be phrased in that form:

+The "subtraction" analysis, however, is more difficult to understand or validate than "addition", perhaps due to our lack of intuition on how to decompose a subject into other subjects.

+## More on course catalog

-The algorithm is only as good as the whatever information that's contained in the course catalog.
-We might decompose those information into three categories, ways in which departments are similar:
+The algorithm is only as good as the whatever information that's contained in course descriptions.
+We might break those information down into three categories:

-**What subjects are and how they are commonly practiced**
+**What subjects are, and how they are commonly practiced**

 Course catalog inevitably reflects how subjects are practiced throughout the academic world.
-Because physicists use math quite heavily, we might argue that *physics* and *mathematics* are more similar.
 Yet if we are concerned only with what subjects are, we are better off working with the millions of Wikipedia entries.

 **How subjects are taught at UCLA**

 Each department might teach only parts of its discipline, and professors might over or under-teach certain topics compared to how the discipline is practiced outside UCLA.
-Therefore course catalog, much more so than Wikipedia, are key data points for understanding how departments within UCLA are related.
-In addition, some classes are offered through several departments, and that the algorithm should infer that those departments are similar in some sense.
+In addition, some classes are offered through several departments, and our model would infer that those departments are similar.

 **How class descriptions are worded**

-The catalog of multiple departments might be written under the same guidelines or by the same people.
-If that's the case, there has to commonality between these departments.
-But this category poses a problem for our approach.
-When class descriptions are worded sparsely without being complemented by context, they don't offer enough data to allow semantics to be captured.
-While some classes are explained through information-rich sentences, others are described merely by a list of topics, thereby preventing the algorithm from learning how some concepts relate to others.

-## Isn't this obvious?
+If the catalog of several departments were written in the same style, using similar words and phrases, there had to some commonality between those departments.
+This category allows us to learn *what departments sound like*.

 ## Data and model

+After scrapping the course catalog, I merged the course descriptions of every department into a corresponding document.  ...